 O(n^2) time if all countries border most others, but more realistically

-O(n) if we assume that each country only borders a small number of neighbors rather a significant fraction of all countries.
+O(n) if we assume that each country only borders a small number of neighbors rather than a significant fraction of all countries.

 Next, we have NP-Hard: these are the set of problems at least as hard as the most computationally intensive NP problems, but maybe harder - some NP-Hard problems cannot even have their solutions verified in polynomial time.
 When we describe a problem as NP-Hard we are often referring to this last property, even though the most challenging NP problems are also NP-Hard.